Reimagining in-flight entertainment for fearful fliers

 Now we're talking: I know what fearful fliers need to feel better, so now it's time to make a good design out of it.
 Keeping my insights and user persona in mind, I started with making a flowchart with post-its to organize all the features that the in-flight entertainment app should have.
 Then, I followed with sketching some low fidelity wireframes on paper which looked like this:

 Based on my first sketches and the key insights found during research phase, I made a high-fidelity prototype using Figma.
-And this is how it looks like!
-If you want, you can also try the prototype for yourself here.
+And this is how it finally looks like!

 It was a really nice and rewarding experience to understand what fearful fliers feel, together with designing a way that might help them reduce their anxiety and fear.
 There are also things still to be done.
 This means conducting some tests with users, seeing how they would respond to the features, and then recording their feedback.